Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-identity.rst

 #.
 Enter a name for your identity.
 Again, this name is only stored locally in the app and only known by you.
 Tap **Continue to identity providers**.

 #.
-Select a third party identity provider from the list.
-This will open an external web flow within the app.
+Select a third-party identity provider from the list.
+An external web page opens within the app.

 #.
 Finish the flow as presented by the third party identity provider.
 They will ask you to provide photos of identification documents and a selfie.